Zootopia: United States and Canada

+Other countries

-Other countriesZootopia received a scattered release as Walt Disney Studios Motion Pictures took advantage of school holidays in various markets.
+Zootopia received a scattered release as Walt Disney Studios Motion Pictures took advantage of school holidays in various markets.
 The film opened in a limited number of international markets in the weekend ending February 14, earning $4.5 million in three markets.
 It expanded to 22 markets in its second weekend, into 36% of its total international markets, and added $31.2 million.
 It added another $33 million in its third weekend with no new markets.
 In its fourth weekend, it expanded to 45 countries and grossed $64.7 million, coming in second place at the international box office, behind the Chinese film Ip Man 3. $3.3 million came from IMAX showings.
 It finally topped the box office in its fifth weekend after a strong second-weekend gross in China.
 It added $89.3 million from 45 countries, an increase of 25% from its previous weekend.
 It remained in first place for the second time in its sixth weekend, before Batman v Superman: Dawn of Justice took the top spot.
 It passed the $500 million mark in its eighth weekend.